The circle indicate the time we discuss in this section

 General Heian period sword style

 Nakago (中心)———- Nakago is a hilt area.
 Sword makers inscribe his names here.
-The shape of the Nakago during the Heian period is often Kijimomo shape(雉腿), that means pheasant thigh shape.
+The shape of the Nakago during the Heian period is often Kijimomo shape(雉腿), which means pheasant thigh shape.

 Hi and engrave ———- Hi (樋) means an engraved straight line.
-Hi and engraved design is rare in Heian period.
+Hi and engraved design is rare in the Heian period.
 It became more common later time.